MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

     -   **If an option is optional, consider adding "(optional)" to the label.**
     -   **If an option is strongly recommended, add "(recommended)" to the label.** Doing so means the setting is optional, but should be set anyway.
     -   **If an option is intended only for advanced users, consider adding "(advanced)" to the label.**
--   You may specify units (seconds, connections, and so on) in parenthesis after the label.
+-   You may specify units (seconds, connections, and so on) in parentheses after the label.

     ![screen shot of label: initial size (mb) ](images/text-ui-image44.png)